-- Incidents of unkindness are recorded on ISAMS by teachers and House staff. - Bullying incidents are recorded on ISAMS by the Director of Behaviour and Standards or Sub-Warden. - Safeguarding incidents are recorded on CPOMS.
+- Incidents of unkindness are recorded on ISAMs by teachers and House staff. - Bullying incidents are recorded on ISAMs by the Deputy Head Pastoral or Sub-Warden. - Safeguarding incidents are recorded on CPOMS.

 Bullying that constitutes 'child on child' abuse in the form of any kind of sexual harassment will be treated as a child protection concern when there is cause to suspect that a child is suffering, or likely to suffer, significant harm.
 In such cases, the Designated Safeguarding Lead will be informed and will follow procedures according to the latest version of KCSIE and the School Safeguarding Policy.
 Children's social care and/or the Police may be consulted/informed if the incident is considered sufficiently serious to others involved.